Which Behavior Therapy Works Best for Children with Autism?

 ABA is the usual starting point for children with more severe symptoms.
 Therapists recommend as many as 40 hours a week of therapy, often in a full-time, classroom-based program.
 Even as skills improve and children begin to make friends and improve socially, ABA often continues to play a useful role.

-2. VERBAL BEHAVIOR THERAPY (VBT).
 This type of applied behavior therapy teaches non-vocal children how to communicate purposefully.
 Children learn how we use words functionally – to get a desired response.
 It’s not enough for a child to know that a cookie is called a cookie or to point to a cookie that he wants.
 VBT seeks to move children beyond labeling, a first step of learning language, and gesturing to vocalizing their requests – “I want a cookie.”

 In a typical session, the therapist will present stimuli, such as food, activities, or toys, based upon a child’s preferences.
 The therapist uses stimuli that will attract a child’s interest — a cookie in the kitchen or a swing on the playground.
 Children are encouraged through repetition to understand that communication produces positive results; they get what they want because they use language to ask for it.

-3. COGNITIVE BEHAVIORAL THERAPY (CBT), which has been around since the 1960s, is usually recommended for children with milder symptoms of autism.
+Cognitive Behavioral Therapy which has been around since the 1960s, is usually recommended for children with milder symptoms of autism.
 Cognitive behavioral therapy aims to define the triggers of particular behaviors, so that a child starts to recognize those moments himself.
 Through practice, a therapist introduces practical responses.
 In other words, kids learn to see when they are about to head down a habitual behavioral or mental path (“I always freak out on tests”) and to practice something different instead (“I’m going to do that relaxation exercise I was taught”).
 CBT helps with concerns common to autism, such as being overly fearful or anxious.

 Other behavioral models for autism focus more on developing skills a child already has and working on their deficiencies in subtler ways.

-4. DEVELOPMENTAL AND INDIVIDUAL DIFFERENCES RELATIONSHIP (DIR) therapy (also called Floortime).
+DIR therapy (also called Floortime).
 With this therapy, a therapist — and parents – engages children through activities each child enjoys.
 It relies on a child having the motivation to engage and interact with others.
 The therapist follows a child’s lead in working on new skills.

-5. RELATIONSHIP DEVELOPMENT INTERVENTION (RDI) is a family-centered approach to treat autism focusing on defined emotional and social objectives meant to establish more meaningful relationships.
+RDI is a family-centered approach to treat autism focusing on defined emotional and social objectives meant to establish more meaningful relationships.
 This includes the ability to form an emotional bond and share experiences.
 It is commonly used with parents trained by RDI consultants.
 Goals are set to develop skills related to interpersonal engagement, such as empathy and overall motivation to engage with others.
 RDI breaks its various objectives down into step-by-step paths adults use to prompt development, such as building eye contact or back-and-forth communication.

-6. TREATMENT AND EDUCATION OF AUTISTIC AND RELATED COMMUNICATION HANDICAPPED CHILDREN is a classroom-based program that customizes academic instruction and social development to a child’s strengths.
+This is a classroom-based program that customizes academic instruction and social development to a child’s strengths.

-7. SOCIAL SKILLS GROUPS help children engage in pragmatic language and manage real-world difficulties with peers.
+Social skills groups help children engage in pragmatic language and manage real-world difficulties with peers.
 While observational studies show them to be effective, less research supports their success so far.
 Because children with autism are usually more comfortable talking and interacting with adults than with peers, social skills groups bring out difficulties that come up when being with peers.

 In such groups, the leader sets up specific situations that mimic real life and guides a child to develop appropriate behaviors.
 The groups often use text and pictures to demonstrate social skills.
 Social scripts give children the specific language to manage difficult situations.